-Our objective is to provide our executive officers, including the Named Executive Officers, and other employees with competitive base salaries.
+The compensation committee's objective is to provide the Named Executive Officers with competitive base salaries.
 We provide this opportunity in order to attract and retain an appropriate caliber of talent and experience for our workforce.
 Our compensation committee reviews executive officer base salaries annually, generally in the first quarter of each year.
-Our compensation committee reviewed base salaries for our executive officers in 2010 using peer group and survey data supplied by its compensation consultants.
+Our compensation committee reviewed base salaries for our named executive officers in the first quarter of 2011 using peer group and survey data supplied by Radford.

-2010 Base Salaries
+2011 Base Salaries